micmejia/bible-dump/AMPC/Matthew/Matt 15.md

-She said, Yes, Lord, yet even the little pups ([^f]little whelps) eat the crumbs that fall from their [young] masters' table.
+She said, Yes, Lord, yet even the little pups (little whelps) eat the crumbs that fall from their [young] masters' table.